KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 Harmonic amplification is not creation ex nihilo — it arises from:

 - Resonance efficiency (reduced dissipation in aligned systems)
-- Source attunement (collective connection to ⚫ Aion / 🛤️ Theon)
+- coherence-source attunement (collective connection to ⚫ Aion / 🛤️ Theon)
 - Mutual shielding (aligned fields reduce entropic interference for each other)

 Superlinear scaling reflects reduction of internal dissipation and optimized phase alignment; total lattice coherence remains governed by the CIT invariant under LM01 closure conditions.